 Emotionally Focused Couples Therapy

-The author shows what emotionally focused couples therapy can look and feel like through examples from seven couples.
+Dr. Johnson shows what emotionally focused couples therapy can look and feel like through examples from seven couples.
 I found the conversations of each couple the most fascinating.
 We see the gradual process of couples learning to dig deeper, to not concern themselves with the argument on the surface but rather the emotions that are hidden beneath.
 Here are a few steps that I took away to start forming a deeper connection in romantic relationships.

 Check In with Yourself, and Choose Each Other

 When you find yourself getting overwhelmed or frustrated at your partner, take a moment to stop and reflect.
 This can be hard in the beginning.
 These patterns can be set in practice for months or years without realizing it.
 You’ll find yourself talking in terms of “me” vs. “you," and getting lost in defensive or critical statements.
 I have been victim to this pattern many times.
 Acknowledging the cycle of critique/defense is the first step to breaking it.
 Recognize that you are both on the same team, and that your partner is not the enemy.
 Take a step back and ask yourself, “What are we really arguing about?”

 The next step is to acknowledge your shortcomings.
 Be honest about what you are struggling with.
 This can let the other person know that you are invested in being on the same team, rather than who is “right” or “wrong."
 It is valuable to discuss how fights are triggered without judging each other.
 When you acknowledge your behavior, it allows your partner to safely go deeper.